Skip to main content

 set -ag terminal-overrides ",xterm-256color:RGB"

-1. Code — VS Code runs outside tmux, but this window has a terminal for running dev servers, watching file changes, and running quick commands
+1. Code — VS Code runs separately, but this window handles dev servers, file watchers, quick terminal commands

-2. Git — dedicated window for Git operations, code reviews, and branch management
+2. Git — dedicated to Git operations, reviewing diffs, managing branches

 3. Services — Docker containers, database connections, log tailing